SegementSoftware/SegLib/README.md

 SLO::Operate_p(Cards, &Card::Value, 12, SLN::Add<int>);
 ```

 The namespace `SLV` works similarly, containing most of the same functions.
-Although creating copies of std::vectors most C++ programmers unhappy, it allows for SegLib functions to be piped into each other, creating cursed ways pratice 8 times tables.
+Although creating copies of std::vectors most C++ programmers unhappy, it allows for SegLib functions to be piped into each other, creating cursed ways to pratice 8 times tables.
 Experience the weird one-liners of Python, in the comfort of your own C++:

 ```cpp